 Pat Villeneuve, Editor

 Examines museum education from the perspective of 33 authors from the field, resulting in a collective vision elevating the function of education within museums.
 A variety of perspectives offered throughout this comprehensive new collection of essays push further thinking and encourage robust debate.
 Another dimension comes from the -Many Voices Project- art museum educators and others with an interest in the field who offered feedback on topics explored throughout the essays.
 These comments add alternate ideas and expand the discussions.
+Contents

 The Heart of Art Education: Holistic Approaches to Creativity, Integration, and Transformation (315)